 - TOEFL questions are all multiple choice questions, whereas IELTS has various types of questions like sentence completion, true or false, match the following etc. While some may find the TOEFL monotonous, others may like it specifically because they don’t have to worry about different question types.

-- Time taken for TOEFL exam is close to four hours, and IELTS takes two hours 45 minutes.
-While the duration of the test is in no way indicative of its level of toughness, students with weaknesses in particular skill- sets may benefit from choosing a particular test over the other.
+- Time taken for the TOEFL exam is close to four hours, and IELTS takes two hours 45 minutes.
+While the duration of the test is in no way indicative of its level of toughness, students with weaknesses in a particular skill- sets may benefit from choosing a particular test over the other.
 For example, if a student has problems reading huge passages in quick succession and cannot sustain interest for a long time, the IELTS test might be a good choice for him/her.
-The TOEFL reading section may require him to read a 4th passage while the IELTS academic reading test contains only 3 passages.
+The TOEFL reading section may require him to read the 4th passage while the IELTS academic reading test contains only 3 passages.

 To conclude, whether you should take TOEFL or IELTS is mostly a matter of opinion and individual preference.
 While TOEFL is more popular in North American countries, IELTS has wider acceptance globally especially in Europe, New Zealand and Australia.
-You must do a thorough research on the testing requirements of the universities you intent to attend.
+You must do a thorough research on the testing requirements of the universities you intend to attend.
 While some may accept both, others may give preference to one over the other.
 It is always a good idea to get a clear picture before you seal your decision.
-TOEFL vs IELTS